State-College-Plone/WebServerAuth/README.txt

         * Made the example regex a little tighter; I'd forgot to backslash the period.

+        * Added experimental support for running on Zope without Plone.
+Works with Zenoss 2.3.3, anyway.

     ' ' 1.1.1 -- ' '